 The Second Fiddle

-Country music served with attitude is order of the day here.
-Edgy but fun, all The Second Fiddle cares about is playing fantastic, non-stop country music all-day long.
+Country music served with attitude is the order of the day here.
+Edgy but fun, all The Second Fiddle cares about is playing fantastic, non-stop country music all day long.
 Settle in and enjoy the show.

 The Stage On Broadway